 App Store Review Guidelines

-The App Store Review Guidelines are a document distributed by Apple Inc. to authorized developers of iOS applications that dictates what can and cannot be submitted to the App Store.
-It completely excludes several categories of application from iPod touch, iPhone, and iPad devices that lack a paid-up developer account.
+The App Store Review Guidelines are a document published by Apple Inc. that dictates what an iOS application in the App Store can and cannot do.
+It completely excludes several categories of application from iPod touch, iPhone, and iPad devices that are not paired to a Mac running Xcode.
 Fans of these iProducts defend Apple's practices, claiming that almost nobody demands the functionality that the Guidelines ban.
 Even if this is true of each individual item, there are still a lot of people who want one or more items on the list as a whole.

 - Video games with realistic violence